DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/plugin-overview.md

 ## Plugin Order

 Because of the piping principal the plugin order is very important.
 Plugins implementing an interface should be linked before the plugin that uses it.
 For example, a data processing plugin is based on some state, and should follow the appropriate state plugin.
 Some visualization plugins extend the `Table`'s functionality and should follow it in the code.
-This rule is demonstrated in the following example:

-.embedded-demo(grid-filtering/filter-row)

 NOTE: Refer to the plugin's reference for information on its dependencies.

+### Data Processing Plugins

 The data processing plugins' order is also important because they transform data in the same order they appear.
-For example, if the `IntegratedPaging` plugin precedes the `IntegratedFiltering`, the Grid filters the current page's data.
-Swap the plugins to paginate filtered data.
+For example, if the `IntegratedPaging` plugin precedes the `IntegratedSelection`, Select All checkbox selects only the current page's rows.
+Swap the plugins to allow selecting rows on all pages.
+See this rule in action in the following demo:

+.embedded-demo(grid-selection/select-all-by-page)

 ## Plugin Types